Dandelions dare to dizzy the gardener,

 An imported iris signals great respect,

-And roses arouse the newly wed.
+As roses might make the newly wed.

-A sunflower shines a kiss for the sick
+A sunflower shines a kiss for the sick,

 Tiger lilies and cats don’t go together,